swiftlang/swift/docs/LogicalObjects.rst

 For example, methods on value types have a this parameter.
 Usually parameters are values, but this is actually an object: if I call a method on an object, and the method modifies the value of this, I expect it to modify the object I called the method on.
-This is the high-level perspective of what [byref] really means: that what we're really passing as a parameter is an object, not a value.
-With one exception, everything that follows applies to any sort of [byref] parameter, not just this on value types.
+This is the high-level perspective of what [inout] really means: that what we're really passing as a parameter is an object, not a value.
+With one exception, everything that follows applies to any sort of [inout] parameter, not just this on value types.
 More on that exception later.

 How do you actually pass an object, though, given that even physical objects